rjohnson2590/backbone-tutorials/Tutorial.md

       </body>
     </html>

-As for our javascript file `counter.js`, don&rsquo;t forget to wrap up all our code in a `$(document).ready(function () {})`.

-Now, the first thing we&rsquo;re going to do is build our *model*.
+Now, in our javascript file `counter.js`, the first thing we're going to do is build our *model*.
 As discussed in our introduction, a model is the thing that **contains** data in our application.
 All models are built by calling `Backbone.Model.extend(some-object-with-built-in-data)`.
-We&rsquo;ll talk about the kinds of things we put in `Backbone.Model.extend` as we need them, but to begin with we&rsquo;re going to have a very **simple** model: our goal is to have a single special property called &ldquo;value&rdquo; that will contain the value of the counter and is going to be modified by our button.
+We'll talk about the kinds of things we put in `Backbone.Model.extend` as we need them, but to begin with we're going to have a very **simple** model: our goal is to have a single special property called "value" that will contain the value of the counter and is going to be modified by our button.
 To that end, we are going to include the single property `defaults`, which is a list of default values for the special data of our application.

 file: counter.js